infusionsoft/mickael-test-2024.11/sdks/core/java/docs/AffiliateApi.md

 | **403** | Forbidden |  -  |

-## removeSubscriptionPlanCommissionFromCommissionsUsingPOST_0
+## removeSubscriptionPlanCommissionFromCommissionsUsingPOST

-> void removeSubscriptionPlanCommissionFromCommissionsUsingPOST_0(commissionId, deleteSubscriptionPlanCommissionRequest)
+> void removeSubscriptionPlanCommissionFromCommissionsUsingPOST(commissionId, deleteSubscriptionPlanCommissionRequest)

 Remove a Subscription from a Commission Program